cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 <ExpansionPanel title="Show me code for my checkers blockchain">

-Previously, the ABCI application knew of a single transaction type, that of a checkers move, with 4 `int`.
+Previously, the ABCI application knew of a single transaction type: that of a checkers move with 4 `int` values.
 With multiple games, this is no longer sufficient, nor viable.
 Additionally, because you are now on your way to using the Cosmos SDK, you need to conform to its `Tx` ways, which means that you have to create messages that are then placed into a transaction.

 ## What we need